 Guruve promotes the very best in contemporary African art, with the most extensive collection of authentic original African art and sculpture in our online gallery with full artist biographies.

 Guruve are specialists and experts in contemporary stone sculpture from the Shona sculpture art movement of Zimbabwe; we also promote both world-famous and talented young artists from elsewhere in sub-Saharan Africa who work in a wide range of media.

 We believe in doing business the right way.
 We have an extremely ethical business policy.
 We treat artists with the respect they deserve, building long-term relationships based on friendship and trust.
 We have given over £19,200 in donations and gifts to individual artists and to group associations and charities.
 Why not challenge other dealers to see if they can PROVE they do the same?

-New artworks on the Guruve Gallery from private collectorsGuruve are delighted to announce new additions to our gallery including:
+New artworks on the Guruve Gallery from private collectorsGuruve are delighted to announce new additions to our 'collectors' gallery including:

 National recognition for Guruve's artists at NAMA yet again!

 Rufaro Murenza was selected as one of the three finalists for the 3D visual arts category of Zimbabwe's prestigious National Arts Merit Awards 2014, although sadly he wasn't chosen as overall winner.
 Well done Rufaro!

 Images of the sculptures bequested by Frank McEwen, OBE, to the British Museum are now online.
 The collection includes early works by some of the most significant artists in the Shona sculpture art movement, and we're sure our collectors will find them fascinating.